 To get the expansion done, Brown said the project needs funding.
 The federal government has come up with billions to improve passenger rail infrastructure.

-They are also working with TxDOT, who is also working with the Federal Rail Administration to apply for grants that study improving rail service in Texas.
+They are also working with the Texas Department of Transportation (TxDOT), which is also working with the Federal Rail Administration to apply for grants that study improving rail service in Texas.

 "There are gems yet to be uncovered," Rodriguez said.

-Brown said a project connecting Austin to San Antonio to Dallas could happen within five to 10 years but expects rail between Austin and Monterrey could take longer.
+Brown said a project connecting Austin to San Antonio to Dallas could happen within five to 10 years, but he expects rail between Austin and Monterrey could take longer.